Oh My Food Recipes

 Cashew carrots celery and shrimp stir fry in wok top view

-14. Lastly, turn off the fire, put ½ cup of salted roasted cashew (3 oz) into the wok.
-Stir fry or mix it well.
+14. Lastly, turn off the fire and put ½ cup of salted roasted cashew (3 oz) into the wok.
+Stir-fry or mix it well.

-Enjoy this delicious and simple Chinese cashew shrimp stir fry recipe!
-Also, check out these honeydew popsicle, lychee slush, beef chow fun, red bean soup, cheung fun and soy sauce noodle recipes.
+Enjoy this delicious, simple Chinese cashew shrimp stir-fry recipe!
+Also, check out these recipes: honeydew popsicle, lychee slush, red bean soup, garlic chives eggs, cheung fun, and soy sauce noodles.

 Cashew shrimp stir fry in the white plate horizontal